andersfischernielsen/Traktor-Transition-Finder/README.md

 The DJ can then pick a song from the list in Traktor Pro 2.
 The app merely functions as a suggestion list.

 ## Building
-The app consists of a F# backend ahndling parsing the Traktor collection, and serving results via HTTP and JSON to the frontend.
+The app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.

 You can build the app by opening the solution in Visual Studio on Windows og by running